Wang Mi: Death

-Wang Mi had long been friends with his colleague, Shi Le, but deep down they were both very suspicious of one another.
+Wang Mi had long been friends with his colleague, Shi Le, but they were both very suspicious of one another.
 Shi Le had covertly caught and killed Wang Mi's subordinate Liu Tun who was on his way to inform Cao Ni that he should rally his troops against Shi.
-Furthermore, Wang Mi's generals Xu Miao (徐邈) and Gao Liang (高梁) had abandoned him with their troops for Cao Ni.
+Furthermore, Wang Mi's generals Xu Miao and Gao Liang had abandoned him with their troops for Cao Ni.
 When Wang Mi heard that Shi Le had caught his adversary Gou Xi, he wrote a letter to Shi Le seemingly praising him but subtly patronising him.
-Wang Mi also sent to Shi Le women and treasures that he had captured and looted at Luoyang as gifts in order to win him over.
+Wang Mi also sent women and treasures that he had captured and looted at Luoyang to Shi Le as gifts in order to win him over.
 Shi Le was not amused but his advisor Zhang Bin told him that he should wait until Wang Mi's forces had truly dwindled.

-Soon enough, Wang Mi was caught in a stalemate with an enemy general named Liu Rui (劉瑞).
-Shi Le was fighting Chen Wu (陳午) at the time but Zhang Bin told him to leave Chen and aid Wang Mi in order to win his trust.
+Soon enough, Wang Mi was caught in a stalemate with an enemy general named Liu Rui.
+Shi Le was fighting Chen Wu at the time but Zhang Bin told him to leave Chen and aid Wang Mi in order to win his trust.
 Shi Le agreed and helped Wang Mi overcome Liu Rui.
 Wang Mi was grateful for his assistance and no longer suspected him.
-After their victory, Shi Le invited Wang Mi over to a feast in Jiwu County (己吾縣, present-day Ningling County, Henan).
+After their victory, Shi Le invited Wang Mi over to a feast in Jiwu County (present-day Ningling County, Henan).
 Wang Mi complied despite Zhang Song's advising him not to.
 When Wang Mi became drunk at the feast, Shi Le personally beheaded him and absorbed his army.

 After the death of Wang Mi, Shi Le sent Liu Cong a petition to justify his actions, calling Wang Mi a rebel.
-Although Liu Cong was very infuriated by Shi Le’s actions, he still wanted to ensure his loyalty to Han, so he gave no punishment to Shi Le and instead rewarded him with positions.
+Although Liu Cong was very infuriated by Shi Le's actions, he still wanted to ensure his loyalty to the Han, so he gave no punishment to Shi Le and instead rewarded him with positions.
 Wang Mi's subordinate, Cao Ni, continued to maintain control over Qingzhou, where he would remain until his defeat by Shi Le's nephew, Shi Hu in 323.